jodrell2000/DaManagement/buglist.md

   * return help description with example command rather than the Bot crashing

 Worklist (in order)
+* document where to get the client_secrets.json file from and what to do with it!
 * add /m (rename to say??) command

 Feature Requests